Ancient Wisdom. New Technology

 Proven Efficacy in Hypertension

-RESPeRATE safety and efficacy was demonstrated in 17 separate clinical studies published in peer reviewed medical journals.
+RESPeRATE safety and efficacy were demonstrated in 17 separate clinical studies published in peer-reviewed medical journals.
 It has been used by over 250,000 patients and doctors in the past 15 years with great success and no reports of adverse reactions.